cyberytti/ULM/README.md

 To install and run this system, follow these steps:
  * Clone the repository.
 This will download the necessary code files to your local machine.
  * Obtain API keys for Groq, Together AI, and OpenRoute AI.
 You'll need to create accounts with these services and obtain their respective API keys, which are unique identifiers that allow your code to interact with their APIs.
- * Install Groq and OpenAI libraries.
+ * Install Groq,OpenAI and rich libraries.
 Use the following commands in your terminal to install the required Python libraries:

 ```bash
 # Install Groq module.